 Anndrea Sullivan-Bowers, Case Manager

-Notice: Judge Nuffer is currently assigned all civil cases in the Southern Region of the Central Division of the District of Utah.
-After January 1, 2019, he will also be assigned all criminal cases in the Southern Region.
+Notice: Judge Nuffer is currently assigned all civil and criminal cases in the Southern Region of the Central Division of the District of Utah.

 If your question is on a specific case, please put the case name and number in the Subject line.
 Your e-mail should show a copy sent to all counsel.